Carlota of Mexico Facts:

 Dates: June 7, 1840 - January 19, 1927

 Also known as: Carlota in Mexico, Charlotte in Belgium and France, and Carlotta in Italy; born Marie Charlotte Amélie Augustine Victoire Clémentine Léopoldine, also spelled Marie Charlotte Amelie Augustine Victoire Clementine Leopoldine

 Empress Carlota of Mexico Biography:

-Daughter of Leopold I of Saxe-Coburg-Gotha, king of Belgium, a Protestant, and Louise of France, a Catholic, the Princess Charlotte married Maximilian, archduke of Austria, younger brother of the Hapsburg Austrian Emperor Francis Joseph I, on July 27, 1856.
+Daughter of Leopold I of Saxe-Coburg-Gotha, king of Belgium, a Protestant, and Louise of France, a Catholic, the Princess Charlotte married Maximilian, archduke of Austria, younger brother of the Habsburg Austrian Emperor Francis Joseph I, on July 27, 1856.